 But sometimes, coming to your senses involves learning something you didn’t realize before, in a way that helps you understand the world more clearly.
 It’s not that you return to reason, so much as you suddenly become aware of something you didn’t already know.

 And sometimes, that new realization comes to you through an experience that involves one or more of your five senses.
 That’s what senses are for, after all.
 Our sight, smell, taste, hearing, and touch are all ways for us to know the world around us.

 During this season of Lent, we will be exploring how God uses our five senses to make us more aware of God’s presence in our lives.
-I hope you will join us on Wednesday nights, as we “come to our senses” through God’s Word and some sensory experiences.
+I hope you will join us each week, as we “come to our senses” through God’s Word and some sensory experiences.
 This week, we will be exploring the sense of taste, and in today’s gospel reading, Jesus shows this sense carried to its negative extreme – hunger.

 Let’s remember where we are in the story.
 Jesus has just come up from the Jordan River, where John baptized him and where he heard a voice from heaven say, “This is my beloved, my Son in whom I am well pleased.”

 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 He fasted for forty days and forty nights, and afterwards he was famished.
 The tempter came and said to him, ‘If you are the Son of God, command these stones to become loaves of bread.’